-I love wearing them with booty shorts for sexier, yet still warm winter pjs or with dresses and knee-high boots during the day.
+I love wearing them with booty shorts for sexier, yet still warm winter PJs or with my DIY suede circle skirt and knee-high boots during the day.
 Either way, they never seem to go out of style and always elevate a look.
-So, in today’s tutorial, we’re going to make our own thigh high knit stockings from scratch!
+So, in today’s tutorial, we’re going to make our own thigh high sock sewing pattern from scratch!

-You will be shocked at how easy this really is.
+You will be shocked at how easy this really is to make your own sock sewing pattern.
 I’ll walk you through each step and even show you where to buy the exact fabrics and tools I’ll be using.

 - Dressmaker Pins

 - Basic Serger – I use this one and it’s on sale right now!

 How To Make Your Own DIY Sock Sewing Pattern

 First, take your black stretch fabric and cut 2 pieces to be 8″ wide by 42″ long.

 If you want to adjust the length of your DIY socks, measure from the tip of your toes to where you’d like the top of your stockings to land.
 Add 1/2″ to sew.
 Since I wanted mine to be long and dramatic, I made them 42″ long, but you can decide how long you want yours.
 To make a standard sock sewing pattern, you may want it to be around 12″ long instead.